robbiemallett/custom_modules/README.md

 # custom_modules

-Useful bits of code that I want access to from all projects
+Useful bits of code that I want access to from all projects.

-Plotting, regridding, transforming, region masking

 ### Cartoplot.py

 I use cartoplot for rapidly visualising arrayed data for the Arctic.
-It goes like this:
+It uses cartopy v0.19 and goes like this:
 ```
 from cartoplot import cartoplot